 1. AUX 3,5mm Cable

 The most common way to stream music from a phone to a car is to use an AUX cord.
-This is a cable with a 3,5mm headphone jack on both ends and one end goes into the phone, and the other end goes into the AUX input of the car radio.
+This is a cable with a 3,5mm headphone jack on both ends.
+One end goes into the phone, and the other end goes into the AUX input of the car radio.

 This is a more common method in older car models.
 If your car or phone doesn’t have an AUX input, there are still a couple of methods you can try.
 Let’s take a look at them.